Self-Evidence

 ‘Truly you will die [one day], and truly they [too] will die [one day]’ (39: 30).

-These were two critical issues [about “the reality of the death of the Prophet” and about “the burial of the Prophet”], which were swiftly resolved simply by resorting to the Qur’an and the Sunnah.
+Differences over the Burial of the Prophet […] These were two critical issues [about “the reality of the death of the Prophet” and about “the burial of the Prophet”], that were swiftly resolved simply by resorting to the Qur’an and the Sunnah.

-The argument, the basis of the argumentative derivation of a conclusion, is presented as being above doubt.
-It is conveniently framed as an aperceptive datum, that is to say as something which is as certain as a revelation, as sensible evidence, or intellectual intuition.
-It follows that the person who refuses to share this data will be considered, as disgraced, infirm or idiotic.
-It is therefore not necessary to refute him or her, since he or she is already defamed, S. Destruction; Dismissal.
+The argument, the basis of the argumentative derivation of a conclusion, is presented as being beyond doubt, or, at least, less doubtful than the conclusion.
+It is conveniently presented as an apperceptive datum, i.e., as something which is as certain as a revelation, as sensible evidence, or intellectual intuition.
+It follows that the person who refuses to share this data is considered, as dishonorable, weak or idiotic.
+It is therefore not necessary to refute him or her, since he or she is already slandered, see destruction; dismissal.

-[3] Taha Jabir al ‘Alwani, 1993, The Ethics of Disagreement in Islam.
+[2] Taha Jabir al ‘Alwani, 1993, The Ethics of Disagreement in Islam.
 Herndon: VA: International Institute of Islamic Thought, p.
 35-36.
-Quoted after:
+Cited after:

 archive.org/stream/157627041TheEthicsOfDisagreementByTahaJabirAlAlwani/157627041-The-Ethics-of-Disagreement-by-Taha-Jabir-Al-Alwani_djvu.txt